-- Elk Grove Promenade is a partially constructed open air regional mall, which when completed is envisioned to be 1.1 million square feet, located on 107 acres in the community of Elk Grove, California.
-The project is approximately 17 miles southeast of downtown Sacramento and Spinco believes that it has the potential to become a retail destination of choice in this community. - The Shops at Summerlin Centre, located in Las Vegas, Nevada, consist of an approximately 100-acre parcel that is part of a larger 1,300-acre mixed-use village located at the western rim of the Las Vegas valley in the heart of the Summerlin master planned community.
-The Shops at Summerlin Centre areis surrounded by in-place residential and commercial development.
+- The Shops at Summerlin Centre, located in Las Vegas, Nevada, consist of an approximately 100-acre parcel that is part of a larger 1,300-acre mixed-use village located at the western rim of the Las Vegas valley in the heart of the Summerlin master planned community.
+The Shops at Summerlin Centre is surrounded by in-place residential and commercial development.
 The 100-acre parcel has the potential to be developed with office, retail, hotel and conference facilities, and residences.
 In 2009, Summerlin Town Centre's trade area encompassed approximately 672,000 people and 257,000 households.
 From 2009 to 2014, the trade area population is expected to grow at a rate that is almost three times the national average.
 By 2014, NielsenTM estimates this trade area will grow by more than 100,000 people.
-The 2009 average household income within five miles of the site is \$93,600, which is approximately 35% higher than the estimated 2009 average household income for all U.S. households of approximately \$69,400. - Elk Grove Promenade is a partially constructed open air regional mall, which when completed is envisioned to be 1.1 million square feet, located on 107 acres in the community of Elk Grove, California.
+The 2009 average household income within five miles of the site is \$93,600, which is approximately 35% higher than the estimated 2009 average household income for all U.S. households of approximately \$69,400. - Elk Grove Promenade is a partially constructed open air regional mall, which when completed is envisioned to be 1.1 million square feet, located on approximately 100 acres in the community of Elk Grove, California.
 The project is approximately 17 miles southeast of downtown Sacramento and it has the potential to become a retail destination of choice in this community.
 In 2009, Elk Grove Promenade's trade area encompassed approximately 583,000 people and 194,000 households.
 From 2009 to 2014, the trade area population is expected to grow at a rate that is twice the national average.
 By 2014, NielsenTM estimates there will be approximately 647,000 people within this trade area.
 The 2009 average household income within five miles of the site exceeds \$100,000, which is approximately 44% higher than the estimated 2009 average household income for all U.S. households.

-The following table summarizes Spinco's expected mall development projects as of March 31, June 30, 2010:
+The following table summarizes Spinco's expected mall development projects as of June 30, 2010:

-ASSET LOCATION SIZE (ACRES) NET BOOK VALUE (\$ MILLIONS) ACQUISITION DATE The Shops at Summerlin Centre Summerlin, NV 106 37.4 03 11 / 01 04 Elk Grove Promenade Elk Grove, CA 107 12.8 11/03 Bridges at Mint Hill Charlotte, NC 162 12.1 10/06-01/07 Circle T Ranch and Power Center Dallas/Ft.
-Worth, TX 279 9.0 10/05 Bridges at Mint Hill Charlotte, NC 162 12.1 10/06-01/07 Total 654 71.3
+ASSET LOCATION SIZE (ACRES) NET BOOK VALUE (\$ MILLIONS) ACQUISITION DATE The Shops at Summerlin Centre Summerlin, NV 106 37.2 11/04 Elk Grove Promenade Elk Grove, CA 100 10.9 11/03 Circle T Ranch and Power Center 43 Dallas/Ft.
+Worth, TX 279 9.0 10/05 Bridges at Mint Hill Charlotte, NC 162 12.2 10/06-01/07 Total 647 69.3

-\ Acquired in 2004 as part of GGP's acquisition of the Rouse Company.
+Acquired in 2004 as part of GGP's acquisition of the Rouse Company.